jakeypakey/ECE_229_project/site/README.md

 Make sure you have the necessary dependencies:\
 `pip install pandas plotly-express dash`

+Put the .env file in the sites/ directory.
+This file contains the keys for 'GMAPS_KEY' and 'MAPBOX_KEY'

 ## To run
 Open a terminal window and run the app.py file: \